 I am an environmental economist, energy enthusiast, and passionate advocate for good environmental policy (read: passionate critic of bad policy).
 I have a Ph.D. from Queen’s University in Economics, and a B.Sc (Environmental Sciences) and M.A.
 (Economics) from the University of Guelph.
 My first job out of graduate school was as an Assistant Professor at HEC Montreal, where I spent 3 fantastic years.
-I left HEC Montreal to move to the University of Alberta in 2006, and I am currently Associate Professor in the Alberta School of Business and I hold the Enbridge Professorship in Energy Policy.
+I left HEC Montreal to move to the University of Alberta in 2006, and I am currently Associate Professor in the Alberta School of Business.
 I teach courses in energy markets as part of our Natural Resources, Energy and Environment (#nree) programs.
 You can see my Alberta School of Business webpage here.

 I am the father of two wonderful kids, a recovering cycling addict, part-time consultant, and fair weather runner.